“Search out thy wit for secret policies, and we will make thee famous through theworld.” [Henry VI Part I, III, 3]

 3.7 How Does Elasticsearch Handle Concurrent Updates (Conflicts)?

-I thought that this next thing I learnt about Elasticsearch was interesting as it shows that Elasticsearch is more than “just” Lucene, and actually distributed—and it’s also something I knew about already.
+The next thing I learned about Elasticsearch is interesting, as it shows that Elasticsearch is more than “just” Lucene, and actually distributed—and it’s also something I knew about already.

 So now you’ve got an index, and some documents in the index.
 What can you do?
 Search!
-Search options are complex and include filters, queries, sorting, etc. However, many of these assume an exact match between the searched and indexed terms, what happens if they don’t match exactly?
+Search options are complex and include filters, queries, sorting, etc. However, many of these assume an exact match between the searched and indexed terms, so what happens if they don’t match exactly (inexact search)?

 “And stemming it with hearts of controversy;